stacksgov/sips/sips/sip-024/sip-024-least-supertype-fix.md

 ```

 The Clarity runtime will treat each item of this list as if it only
-had the field `a`.
-This creates an issue for database reads and writes.
+had the field `a`, which creates an issue for the database on reads and writes.
 On database reads, the Clarity database checks if the found type
 matches the expected type, and discovers a mismatch.
 This mismatch
-led to the DoS on 8 May 2023, and was fixed by converting the node
+led to a DoS on 8 May 2023, and was fixed by converting the node
 crash into a transaction invalidation.

 However, transaction invalidation is _not_ sufficient as a long-term
-solution:
+solution due to the following:

 1. Miners must be able to charge for these kinds of failures
 2. Contracts which do not directly rely on this behavior could still
-   receive buggy values because of the behavior.
-They should not
+   receive buggy values because of the behavior (which could lead to storage failures).
-   have storage failures because of buggy values they could not
-   control.

 # Specification